xiangyi-njust/FWS/README.md

 * After that, we classify the FWS in paper into six types including Method, Resources, Evaluation, Application, Problem and Other, via Bert, Scibert, Textcnn and Bilstm models.
 * In addition, We compare differences between keywords which are extracted from future work sentences and abstracts in other papers published several years later, to evaluate the effectiveness of FWS.

-## Directory structure
+### Directory structure
 FWS
 <pre>
-FWS
+FWS                                                  Root directory
-├─ Dataset
-│    ├─ Corpus For KeyphraseExtraction
+├─ Dataset                                           Experimental datasets │    ├─ Corpus For KeyphraseExtraction
 │    │    ├─ Future work sentence.csv
 │    │    ├─ Stopwords.csv